joacri/cse15l-lab-reports/lab5.md

 ```
 > Output:
 ![Image](L5-P4.2.png)
-> Explanation: This command is specifiying that the range of characters between M-Z, which are strictly uppercase letters be found in the text. this can be helpful if you are looking for the name of a place where you want to go that begins with a letter within that range.
+> Explanation: This command recursively searches the directory tree, for each specified Path, and is combined with the grep command to find all .txt files that contain the string "jazz culture".
+This can be helpful if you are looking for a specific topic across the directory and subdirectories because it gives you better chances of finding more information based on that specific string.
 >
 > Source: [https://linuxhandbook.com/find-command-examples/](https://linuxhandbook.com/find-command-examples/)